The Deaf, Disability & Mad Arts Alliance of Canada

 THE DEAF, DISABILITY & MAD ARTS ALLIANCE OF CANADA

-I can’t help but feel discouraged and underwhelmed when this growing momentum of recognition [of Deaf/ Disability/ Mad dis arts] is severed from 45 years of artistic production connected to the disability arts and culture movement(s).
+I can’t help but feel discouraged and underwhelmed when this growing momentum of recognition [of Deaf/ Disability/ Mad Arts] is severed from 45 years of artistic production connected to the disability arts and culture movement(s).

 Jenna Reid